lvclark/tagdigger/README.md

 If the software does not seem to be functioning properly, please file an Issue or otherwise notify me.

+In addition to the main program tagdigger_interactive.py, two other programs, barcode_splitter.py and tag_manager.py, provide additional utilities.
+See the [wiki](https://github.com/lvclark/tagdigger/wiki) for more information.

+An overview of the software is also available in a [slideshow](https://sites.google.com/site/lindsayvclarkgenetics/home/files/151029%20lab%20meeting%20TagDigger.pdf?attredirects=0&d=1).

 ## Citing TagDigger

 A manuscript has been submitted to *Source Code for Biology and Medicine*.
 Please check back later for the full citation.